Visualization Charts¶

 Click to export the chart as a PNG image.

-Specific chart types like time series charts, pie charts, top lists, bar charts, treemaps, etc., can also be exported as CSV files to meet more data usage needs.
+Specific chart types like time series, pie charts, top lists, bar charts, treemaps, etc., can also be exported as CSV files, meeting more data usage requirements.

 Analyze Chart¶

-- When hovering over a particular timeline, if other charts have grouping conditions by tags and matching tags, relevant charts will highlight corresponding sections, facilitating correlation analysis;
+- When hovering over a timeline, if other charts have grouping conditions (

-- Single-clicking the chart allows viewing its DQL Query Statement, aiding in understanding the data logic behind the chart.
+group) and matching tags, related charts will highlight corresponding sections for associated analysis; - Clicking the chart allows you to view its DQL Query Statement, facilitating understanding of the data logic behind the chart.

 Similar Trend Metrics¶